-We are upgrading our clinical computer system which will help us to give a better service to all our patients.
-The system will go live on 18 November, however we will be booking appointments in the new system from 4 November.
+We have upgraded our clinical computer system which will help us to give a better service to all our patients.
+The system went live on 18 November.
 Please bear with all staff during this period of transition as it will take time for them to adjust to the new computers.

 How are we doing?

 Did you get great care last time you attended the surgery.
 Please give us your feedback at: www.iwantgreatcare.org